Optimal quantization with branched optimal transport distances: -convergence Gamma-convergence and Zador-type Theorem

-A standard strategy to show \labelcref{Gamma_liminf} is to express this energy as the total mass of some measure $e_N$, which converges up to subsequence to some measure $e$, then show a lower bound on $e$ and use the lower semicontinuity of the total mass.
+recalling $Z_{\tplan P_N}$ is defined in \labelcref{landscape_precursor}.
+A standard strategy to show \labelcref{Gamma_liminf} is to express this energy as the total mass of some measure $e_N$, which converges up to subsequence to some measure $e$, then show a lower bound on $e$ and use the lower semicontinuity of the norm on $\measspace(\R^d)$.
 In our branched optimal transport setting, in order to follow this strategy we will have to resort to outer measures rather than measures.
-More precisely, we shall bound from below the energy $\ener F_N(\rho_N)$ by the total mass $E'_N(K)$ of some suitable outer measure $E'_N$, that in some sense becomes becomes a measure asymptotically as $N\to +\infty$, in some sense.
+More precisely, we shall bound from below the energy $\ener F_N(\rho_N)$ by the total mass $E'_N(\R^d)$ of some suitable outer measure $E'_N$, that in some sense becomes a measure asymptotically as $N\to +\infty$.

 Notice that